Hello to Stefan Molyneux and Jordan Peterson.

 Here, the stages of the Hero’s Journey are plugged into the Life Wheel, showing this multi-layered, dynamic process in motion.
 (N.B.
 This is not simply myth, but rather psychological necessity.
 We are each at one time or another in our lives – whether we choose to heed the call or not – invited to follow and complete the universal pattern.)

-Other examples of archetypal heroes from history include Moses, Odysseus, and Christ.
+A few examples of archetypal heroes from scriptural/literary history include Odysseus, Arjuna, Moses and Christ.
 Here (expanding on the narrow perspectives of secular atheists and religionists alike), is the dynamic Wheel which explains the ongoing presence/influence of the extraordinary teacher who told us, “Ye must be perfect like your Father.”

 The Positive Paradigm Handbook: Make Yourself Whole Using the Wheel of Change shows the way to use the Wheel as a multi-purpose tool of self-analysis and positive, personal change.
 We can apply it as a diagnostic and decision-making tool on any scale of magnitude – personal, organizational, or societal — marking investments of attention, time and effort over time (epochs) in various life sectors.